 - an adjacent craft and clothing market shed on the south side (the Wild Life Photography Exhibition is located in part of this space)

 - Fox Junction Event Venue (the old Sheds market space seen above), part of which was being set up for a team building event when we were there

 - and the newly opened Mad Giant Craft Brewery and Urbanologi Restaurant .

 The Good Luck Bar

 Very much a place to drink rather than eat.

 The Mad Giant Craft Brewery and Urbanologi restaurant

 The Mad Giant (Craft Brewery) and Urbanologi Restaurant occupy a really great space – whacky murals, and fabulous industrial detailing with, of course, the Mad Giant laser cut-out dominating the space.
 It seems it’s the latest hip happening space – with large tables set up for lunch bookings.
 It’s really taken off.
 Young guests staying at Liz at Lancaster who went mid-week said it was pumping.
-The food market is currently only open Fridays to Sundays.

 Then … and now